-- [1] May be superseded by other standards in this Ordinance (see Section 3.1.C, Superseding Dimensional and Intensity Standards). - [2] The area between the minimum and maximum build-to zone boundaries that extends the width of the lot constitutes the build-to zone.
-The maximum build-to zone boundary may be increased by 15 feet along 25 percent of the lot width for a civic space or outdoor dining area. - [3] Buildings shall be located so that they occupy the minimum percentage of the linear width of the lot's build-to zone (see Section 9.3.A(6)). - [4] The minimum rear setback is 10 feet, except there is no minimum rear setback where the rear lot line abuts an alley.
+- [1] May be superseded by other standards in this Ordinance (see Section 3.1.C, Superseding Dimensional and Intensity Standards). - [2] Dimensional and Intensity Standards, the Lot width minimum shall be 20' except that the Lot width minimum for attached townhomes may be reduced to 16' if such units are rear load alley fed units - [3] The area between the minimum and maximum build-to zone boundaries that extends the width of the lot constitutes the build-to zone.
+The maximum build-to zone boundary may be increased by 15 feet along 25 percent of the lot width for a civic space or outdoor dining area. - [4] Buildings shall be located so that they occupy the minimum percentage of the linear width of the lot's build-to zone (see Section 9.3.A(6)). - [5] The minimum rear setback is 10 feet, except there is no minimum rear setback where the rear lot line abuts an alley.